DVucetaj/hashr/README.md

     cd client
     npm install

-Once the dependencies are installed, the front end needs to be built.
+Once the dependencies are installed for the client side, the front end needs to be built.

     npm run build